Doors open 7pm, panel starts 7:30

 Emileena's work focuses on building sustainable careers #AnotherWay, using entrepreneurial strategies that prioritize the artist over their art.
 Her company, The Show Goes On Productions provides coaching and artist management, as well as produces workshops, showcases, and events.
 Before that Emileena was managing producer of the Midtown International Theater Festival.
 She helped expand the annual festival into seven venues, presenting up to 60 shows in one month during her seven-year tenure.
 Emileena also general-managed for several nonprofits, assisted Stewart F. Lane on four Broadway shows, including the Off-Broadway transfer of The 39 Steps, and worked on various film and music festivals.
 She toured theaters, music arenas, and schools across the country, working with artists from all artistic disciplines.
 Emileena has served on the board of Conscious Capitalism NYC, and is currently helping to build Arts programming within the Chelsea Greenwich Village Chelsea Chamber of Commerce.
 She is a graduate of the Commercial Theatre Institute, SUNY/Kaufmann's Fasttrac program for entrepreneurs, and a Purdue University alum.

 is the recipient of the 2017 TRU “Spirit of Theater Award”and is both a Broadway actor and producer having played leading roles on Broadway in Good News, I Love My Wife, Crimes of the Heart, Gypsy (playing the “bump it with the trumpet stripper Mazzeppa while covering Tyne Daly as Mama Rose) and The Tale of the Allergist’s Wife (covering both Linda Lavin and Michele Lee and starring opposite Valerie Harper in the National Tour).
 Jana founded Better World Productions in order to “present theater that not only entertains, but also educates; and inspires us to create a Better World.
 She made her Broadway producing debut with Little Women.
 Other Broadway producing credits include the revival of Ragtime and a financial stake in War Horse and Something Rotten (currently on National Tour).
 Off-Broadway productions includes I Love You Because, Through The Night and White’s Lies.
-She’s also a producer on Marianne Elliot’s Heisenberg and the upcoming Company in London this season.
+She’s also a producer on Marianne Elliot’s Heisenberg and Company in London as well as the upcoming Broadway production.
 Shows in development include: Roof of the World (World Premiere at KC Rep), The Astonishing Times of Timothy Cratchit (developed at The Workshop Theater) and The Jazz Age (World Premiere at 59/E59th) slated for a London production spring of 2019.
 For more info: www.janarobbins.com

 is a three-time Emmy winner & five-time nominee, receiving that coveted award while working as Editor & Producer for NBC Nightly News & The Today Show.
 He is also a TONY nominee (On The Town) and two-time BOLI winner.
 He’s been represented on Broadway as Producer of On the Town, Velocity of Autumn, and was also involved with: Hedwig & the Angry Inch, Of Mice & Men, The Cripple of Inishmaan, Co-Lead for the upcoming Broadway revival of 39 Steps, and Lead Producer for a Broadway-bound original new musical Dangerous.
 Off-B’way: Tail Spin, Clinton the Musical, Associate Producer Handle With Care, and he’s currently developing the quintessential Broadway musical of Aristophanes’ comic farce, Trojanz Not Required – the real story of Lysistrata.
 Film: Exec.
 Prod., Ron & Laura Take Back America.
 Neal is currently a member on the Board, of AMAS Musical Theater, & Theater Resources Unlimited.
 He has served on the Board of Governors for the National Academy of Television Arts & Sciences (NATAS), New York Chapter (four terms) as well as chairing the Membership Committee for six years, guiding the chapter to record increased growth while implementing innovative benefits for its members.
 Additionally, he served for sixteen years on the NATAS Awards (EMMY) Committee.
 Neal was the Associate Producer for the NY EMMY Awards, as well as Stage Manager for the National EMMY Awards and the International Film & Television Festival Awards.